ARKADATAazk/ARKADATA-Scripts/PROJECT_FLOW.md

 - Constructor functions typically named `new()` or `create()`
 - Always call constructor before using instance methods

+### Configuration
+- Configuration tables must be initialized before module use
+- Some modules expect config tables at module load time

 ### Callback Requirements
-- 6 modules use callback patterns for extensibility
+- 7 modules use callback patterns for extensibility
 - Callbacks enable features like event handling and custom behavior
 - Check function signatures for `on_*`, `*_callback`, or `*_handler` parameters